amamenko/GlowLabs/README.md

 * Download PDF copies of their latest consent forms via [React-PDF](https://www.npmjs.com/package/react-pdf).

 <strong>Authenticated staff members are able to:</strong>
-* Receive real-time relevant activity updates such as new bookings or cancellations in their employee dashboard via GraphQL [subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/).
+* Receive real-time relevant activity updates such as new bookings or cancellations in their employee dashboard via GraphQL [subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/) powered by [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/overview).
 * View all clients and staff members and each individual's upcoming and past appointments, as well as PDF copies of client consent forms, if present.
 * Update client and their own profile photos by uploading a photo or taking a photo with a [webcam](https://github.com/MABelanger/react-html5-camera-photo).
 * Add, delete, or update appointments and personal events in their own calendar.